fiercestraven/tempcheck/README.md

 The back end files consist of everything not in the tc-frontend folder and includes admin templates (such as the CSV upload tool), the system files (set aside in a folder called "tempcheck"), and the main back end production files, which are housed in a folder called "tcapp".
 This includes the models.py, views.py, serializers.py, and urls.py, which form the backbone of the Python/Django structure and the API.

+#### BATCH USER UPLOAD VIA CSV
+There is a csv file upload available through the Django admin interface to facilitate batch importing student and/or staff data.
+This file must be of type .csv and should follow the following format:

+- username,first_name,last_name,email,is_staff

+Passwords can be added through the Django interface as desired and are recommended to be between 8-20 characters and contain at least one number and one uppercase letter.

 ### FRONT END
 The front end work is a stand-alone Next.js application and is designed to be a simple, streamlined place for students and instructors to access the necessary parts of Tempcheck.
 Students see a page with all of their currently active, enrolled modules.
 From there they can select a module and select a given lecture, where they are then given the option to ping when they are feeling stuck or confused about the lecture material.